 It also made me think about fat.

-Fat’s an enormous issue for us right now, and one of my soapboxes.
+Fat’s an enormous issue, and one of my soapboxes.
 We have an obesity epidemic.
-We also have a marketing epidemic which I might argue is the more pervasive: the ‘diet’ industry is a parasitic machine that ultimately does not want us to reach peak health and happiness, because if we all did, the industry would die.
+We also have a marketing epidemic: the ‘diet’ industry is a parasitic machine that ultimately does not want us to reach peak health and happiness, because if we all did, the industry would die.

 What is fat?